 I was trying to order some Matthew Palmer Tree & Texture Brush - Small and went to the web site.
 By the time I got thru with the brush cost, the VAT, the shipping and joining his website I was going to spend 4* what the brushes cost.
-I am just starting out with water color - is there a more reasonable brand and type to produce the same results?
-Thanks.

 Have you tried Princeton Brush Company?
 Excellent quality brushes for all media at reasonable prices and available from most art suppliers.
 Often available on Amazon at the lowest price.